-CDFW will schedule a workshop before the release of the finalized Solicitation to provide details regarding this Solicitation and technical assistance with the application.
+CDFW held a workshop before the release of the finalized Solicitation to provide details regarding this Solicitation and technical assistance with the application.
 Please see the CDFW Cannabis Restoration Grant Program website for workshop details.
-The workshop will be recorded and made available online.
+The workshop was recorded and made available online.